stan14100/eosio-did-method/README.md

 A DID that uses this method MUST begin with the following prefix: `did:eosio:`.
 Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix, is specified below:

         eosio-did = "did:eosio:" eosio-specific-idstring
         eosio-specific-idstring = [ eosio-network ":" ] eosio-account-name
     	eosio-network = "mainnet" / "kylin" / "jungle" / "telos"
-    	eosio-account-name = *as specifiedspecify by the EOSIO blockchain software*
+    	eosio-account-name = *as specified by the EOSIO blockchain software*

 ## Method CRUD Operations